Dr Champa Patel has led the Asia-Pacific Programme at Chatham House since September 2017.

-Dr. Champa Patel became Head of Asia-Pacific Programme in September 2017.
-Before joining Chatham House she was most recently the Regional Director/Senior Research Advisor for South Asia and S.E.
-Asia and Pacific Offices for Amnesty International, responsible for managing the research, campaigns, media and advocacy for the region.
+Before joining Chatham House she was most recently the regional director/senior research advisor for South Asia and South East Asia and Pacific Offices for Amnesty International, responsible for managing the research, campaigns, media and advocacy for the region.

-Prior to Amnesty she worked in public health for almost a decade focused on refugees, asylum seekers, and trafficking cases.
+Prior to Amnesty she worked in public health for almost a decade, focused on children at-risk, refugees, asylum seekers and internal trafficking.

 |2015-17||Regional Director/Senior Research Advisor, South Asia and South-East Asia and Pacific Offices, Amnesty International|